jnbdz/SunsetERP/README.md

   - So for more SSO and authentication options you will have to use Keycloak or some other system.

 ## What stays the same
-It is important to not straw away to far from the original OFBiz architecture and data model.
+- It is important to not stray away to far from the original OFBiz architecture and data model.
 This is to make sure that the project stays compatible with OFBiz plugins that already exist.

-It is important that it does not feel like a different project.
+- It is important that it does not feel like a different project.

-You can see this project as a fork of OFBiz.

-The Data Models will stay untouched, but we might add new ones if need be.
+- The Data Models will stay untouched, but we might add new ones if need be.

-Entity Engine will stay untouched.
-It is the core of OFBiz, and it is very well made and very much loved.
+- Entity Engine will stay untouched.

-Since Quarkus is used there might be some heavy handed changes to the usage of Groovy.
-It is not out of disdain of it but rather that Quarkus with GraalVM does not support it very well.
-That said there is nothing stopping anyone from creating a seperate application that uses Groovy that communicates with SunsetERP via REST and SOAP.
+- Since Quarkus is used some changes to the usage of Groovy is to be expected.

 ### Why keep SOAP?
-SOAP is still used in many places and is still a very valid way of communicating with other systems.
+- SOAP is still used in many places and is still a very valid way of communicating with other systems.
 It is also very easy to use with Java.

-SOAP in the world of accounting, banking and finance is still very much used.
+- SOAP in the world of accounting, banking and finance is still very much used.
 It is also used in the world of logistics and supply chain management.

 ## Project Status
 Still in dev mode.